 Whether a business depends on traditional high street advertising, or if they rely on the more typical B2B techniques such as events, conferences and trade shows, coronavirus has spelt the end of marketing as we know it for the foreseeable future.
 As customers across all demographics spend more time at home and online, it may make sense for businesses to shift across to a digital marketing model.
 From affiliate marketing and paid endorsements, to influencer partnerships and targeted advertising, there are plenty of ways to make a splash on the internet without breaking the bank.

 By relying on a digital marketing strategy, businesses could reach customers that they would otherwise never have engaged with – all via the power of the internet.
 Adopting a digital approach could even help you to cut the slack from your sales funnel, and provided that you have an effective eCommerce payment gateway to make purchases possible, you could be doing direct business with customers that are working from home – 24 hours a day, 7 days a week.
+For example, ClickSend recommends communicating with your customers via SMS, email, and rich media by using a web app or an API.
+It’s in your best interest to provide a multi-channel marketing strategy for your business communications.
+This way, you can stay closer to your clients across the globe, no matter where they’re located.

 If you are interested in setting up digital payment gateway, now is definitely the best time to do so, since many are reporting increases in online sales.
 For instance, check out the payment solutions, including card machines and eCommerce payment gateways provided by UTP Group.
 This Merchant Service provider works with reputable Barclaycard Bank and conducts their own fraud checks for all eCommerce and card machine transactions, meaning that working with them you will be well-protected against fraud.